michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Elihu also proceeded, and said,

-2. Suffer me a little, and I will shew thee that I have yet to speak on God’s behalf.I have…: Heb. there are yet words for God
+2. Suffer me a little, and I will shew thee that I have yet to speak on God’s behalf.

 3. I will fetch my knowledge from afar, and will ascribe righteousness to my Maker.

 4. For truly my words shall not be false: he that is perfect in knowledge is with thee.

-5. Behold, God is mighty, and despiseth not any: he is mighty in strength and wisdom.wisdom: Heb. heart
+5. Behold, God is mighty, and despiseth not any: he is mighty in strength and wisdom.

-6. He preserveth not the life of the wicked: but giveth right to the poor.poor: or, afflicted
+6. He preserveth not the life of the wicked: but giveth right to the poor.

 7. He withdraweth not his eyes from the righteous: but with kings are they on the throne; yea, he doth establish them for ever, and they are exalted.